Menu

 174 cm

 Charles Bronson (born Charles Dennis Buchinsky; November 3, 1921 – August 30, 2003) was an American actor.
 He was known for his roles in action films and his "granite features and brawny physique".
-Bronson was born into extreme poverty in Ehrenfeld, Pennsylvania, a coal mining town in Pennsylvania's Allegheny Mountains.
+Bronson was born into extreme poverty in Ehrenfeld, Pennsylvania, a coal mining town in the Allegheny Mountains.
 Bronson's father, a miner, died when Bronson was young.
 Bronson himself worked in the mines as well until joining the United States Army Air Forces in 1943 to fight in World War II.
 After his service, he joined a theatrical troupe and studied acting.
 During the 1950s, he played various supporting roles in motion pictures and television, including anthology drama TV series in which he would appear as the main character.
 Near the end of the decade, he had his first cinematic leading role in Machine-Gun Kelly (1958).

-Until his retirement in the late 1990s and death in 2003, Bronson played almost exclusively lead roles in action-oriented films, in films such as Mr. Majestyk (1974), Hard Times (1975), St. Ives,(1976), The White Buffalo (1977), Telefon (1977), and Assassination (1989).
-During this time he would often collaborate with director J. Lee Thompson.
-He made a number of non-action television films in which he would act against type.
-His last significant appearance in cinema was a supporting role in The Indian Runner (1991), a dramatic film for which his performance received good reviews.
+Until his retirement in the late 1990s, Bronson almost exclusively played lead roles in action-oriented films, such as Mr. Majestyk (1974), Hard Times (1975), St. Ives (1976), The White Buffalo (1977), Telefon (1977), and Assassination (1987).
+During this time he often collaborated with director J. Lee Thompson.
+He also made a number of non-action television films in which he acted against type.
+His last significant role in cinema was a supporting one in a dramatic film, The Indian Runner (1991); his performance in it was praised by reviewers.

 Source : Wikipedia